Powdered Sugar Substitute | How to Make Powdered Sugar

 So I did some digging on the internet to see if it was possible, and yes–it was!

-You are not going to believe how simple this is–you'll wonder why you weren't doing this for years.
+You are not going to believe how simple this is and you'll wonder why you weren't doing this for years.

-First gather a blender (or food processor), your sweetener, and then one other ingredient and you're done.
+Just gather a blender or food processor, your sweetener, and then one other ingredient and you're done.

 Low-Carb Options

-Xylitol and erythritol are other options that will not affect your blood sugar and they are also a help as they do not feed candida.
+Xylitol and erythritol are other options that will not affect your blood sugar and they are also helpful as they do not feed candida.

-If all you have is regular white sugar or cane juice crystals, then that will work too, but those options are typically considered to be less healthy than the alternatives that I've listed.
+If all you have is regular white sugar or cane juice crystals, then that will work too, but those options are typically considered to be less healthy than the alternatives listed.

 The Valuable Vitamix

 Personally, I love making this substitute for powdered sugar, and so many other things, in the Vitamix.
-There are other great high powered blenders out there, but the Vitamix is my fave.
-I'll share more on why later.
+There are other great high-powered blenders out there, but the Vitamix is my fave.

-You can make this Powdered Sugar Substitute in a regular blender too, but it's super fast in a Vitamix.
+You can make this Powdered Sugar Substitute in a regular blender too, but it's even faster in a Vitamix.

 If you need more convincing about how great a Vitamix is, see these posts: